 The guy at the café said: no he can’t take the cup to fill with coffee because of the FDA rules.
-So he filled the coffee in a single use cup.
-In the first seconds if these kind of things happen I am kind of feeling angry, but it's nothing I can change.
-And no I am not mad about that my boyfriend didn’t refused the coffee like I would have, this is my journey and he is doing his very best to support me.
+So he filled the coffee in a single-use cup.
+In the first seconds if these kinds of things happen I am kind of feeling angry, but it’s nothing I can change.
+And no I am not mad about that my boyfriend didn’t refuse the coffee like I would have, this is my journey and he is doing his very best to support me.

-After breakfast I thought I give it another shot.
-So I went to the Café for a another coffee and asked to fill it into my cup.
-He just picked a single use cup straight away and I said: no no no, please no single use cup.
-I’m not using any single use cups.
+After breakfast, I thought I give it another shot.
+So I went to the Café for another coffee and asked to fill it into my cup.
+He just picked a single use cup straight away and I said: no no no, please no single-use cup.
+I’m not using any single-use cups.
 And he apologized but he can’t take the cup behind the counter because of FDA rules.
-Strange because they don’t have any unwrapped food behind the counter, but thats the rules.
+Strange because they don’t have any unwrapped food behind the counter, but that’s the rules.
 And in these situations, don’t get mad and fight with the staff, they are just doing what they are told to do.

-I had a real nice chat with the guy then.
-I asked why they couldn’t do this and pointed out all the single use trash on the train.
+I had a really nice chat with the guy then.
+I asked why they couldn’t do this and pointed out all the single-use trash on the train.
 He was on my side, he totally understood my opinion, but couldn’t do anything, afraid of losing his job.

 Our breakfast has been a bagel with peanut butter and banana and a kiwi and apple.